Holy Week and Easter

 12 PM, Good Friday Liturgy in the Nave

 Through moving liturgy and beautiful music, the Good Friday service at St. Paul’s commemorates the Crucifixion of Jesus.
 On this day, we hear the Passion from the Gospel of John.
 The service is solemn, but a powerful part of the Triduum that helps us prepare for Jesus’ resurrection.
+Come back at 5:30 PM for Stations of the Cross!

 Livestream>